lucascaro/ts-node-starter/README.md

 npm run build
 ```

-Compiles the project using tsc.
+Compiles the project using babel.
 Javascript files will be in `./dist`.

 ```shell
 npm run watch